 Bali has always been on our bucket list so I am soo happy to have finally visited there last month.

 We flew with China Southern Airlines from Heathrow to Guangzhou and then to Densaper in Bali.
 We spent our first week in Ubud in a private villa which we booked via Airbnb (after our success using the company in Venice).
+Our host from the BnB gave us a taxi drivers contact details for our initial airport transfer and we ended up using him all holiday.

 Places we visited: